Comments to Ethical Skeptic (part 4) - sars2.net

 # 2022 582160 # about 3% higher than 2019

-Here I overlaid the data from the NHS report over the rapid registration data, where you can see that the rapid registration data is missing almost half of all cases:
+Here I overlaid the yearly data from the NHS report over the rapid registration data, where you can see that the rapid registration data is missing almost half of all new diagnoses:

 y=fread("https://sars2.net/f/Table_1_machine_readable_updated_June2025.csv.gz")